linkedin/swift-style-guide/README.md

 }
 ```

-* **1.6** When writing a type for a property, contant or variable, a key for a dictionary, a function argument, a protocol conformance, or a superclass, don't add a space before the colon.
+* **1.6** When writing a type for a property, constant, variable, a key for a dictionary, a function argument, a protocol conformance, or a superclass, don't add a space before the colon.

 ```swift
 // specifying type